Alvtag/MobileChallenge/README.md

 Future steps:
 1) convert to MVVM, change the variables in ConverterPresenter to ObservableFields, and have ConverterActivity bind to them. remove the interface from ConverterActivity.
+2) in offline mode, indicate which currencies have info.

 ~Alvin Fong